test-fullautomation/python-extensions-collection/README.rst

 Package Description
 ===================

-The **PythonExtensionsCollection** package extends the functionality of Python by some useful functions that are not available in Python immediately.
+The **PythonExtensionsCollection** extends the functionality of Python by some useful functions that are not available in Python immediately.

 How to install